WEZF: Moving towards a hot adult contemporary direction (2010–2012)

+Return to hot adult contemporary (2012–present)

 The hosts of the morning show changed in late 2011.
 As of March 2012, WEZF was switched to the hot adult contemporary panel per Mediabase reports, its second run in the hot AC format.
-More than a week after the station flipped formats to hot AC, the station made schedule readjustments, moving Tara to drive time, while bringing a new morning show with hosts Tim & Mary.
-The move left former sister station 92.1 WVTK as the only AC in the Burlington radio market.
-The adult contemporary format dropped by WEZF was later picked up by WIER 102.3, which flipped from active rock in March 2012.
-However, that station is now Hot AC WIXM.
+More than a week after the station flipped formats to hot AC, the station made schedule readjustments, moving Tara to drive time, while bringing a new short-lived morning show with hosts Tim & Mary.
+Tim was soon replaced by market veteran Mike Czarny who had a 16-year run as morning show host at 95 Triple X. He was paired with Mary Cenci for "Mike and Mary in the Morning" which is still airing today and is #1 in the market.
+Mike's former morning show partner, Chantal, also joined Star 92.9 for afternoons.
+Star 92.9 continues its A/C format along with switching to Christmas music each November through midnight on Christmas Day.